 (v) Snow Relocation: Customer further acknowledges that excessive snow accumulation may result in the loss of parking spaces and/or reduce driving areas in, on and about the Service Location.
 Any requests for snow relocation within the Service Location or removal of snow from the Service Location will result in additional charges.

 (b) Equipment and Materials.
-Earth shall provide all necessary and adequate personnel, materials (including, without limitation, all salt and de-icing materials), tools, equipment and vehicles (including, without limitation, snow plows, skid loaders, trucks and shovels) necessary to perform the Services at the Service Location(s).
+Earth shall provide, in its sole discretion, all necessary and adequate personnel, materials (including, without limitation, all salt and de-icing materials), tools, equipment and vehicles (including, without limitation, snow plows, skid loaders, trucks and shovels) necessary to perform the Services at the Service Location(s).
+Customer shall not have any right to dictate the type of equipment used in connection with the Services at the Service Location(s).
 Customer acknowledges that product and material shortages or other circumstances beyond Earth’s reasonable control may require Earth to make material/substance substitutions and/or modifications, including without limitation the addition or separate use of grit and sand during icing conditions.
 Unless otherwise specified in an Order, the Services do not include clean-up of sand or de-icing material (which may be contracted for separately).
 Earth reserves the right to add or pass-through any surcharges that it incurs on de-icing materials due to shortage or shipment from other markets.
 Site limitations or use, topography and/or lack of natural surface at Service Location(s) may require Earth to recommend loader services on a storm-by-storm basis, which services would be performed at an extra charge.

 (c) Determination of Accumulation.
 Customer understands that snow/ice accumulations may vary throughout a region and that drifting snow may necessitate Services for a particular Service Location, regardless of the total snowfall totals.
-Earth will utilize independent weather-service measurements and reports (i.e. Weatherworks, NOAA, or similar service).
+Earth will determine seasonal snowfall totals based upon independent weather-service measurements and reports (i.e. Weatherworks, NOAA, or similar service).
 The information from such reports will be compared with on-site inspection of conditions and the deepest depth will be used to determine total accumulation.
 In any event, Earth shall make the final determination of when Services are necessary at any Service Location.

 (d) Extreme Weather Conditions.
 Customer acknowledges that Services may be delayed or unavailable in the event of extreme weather conditions (such as blizzard type conditions or temperatures or wind chill factors below -20ºF).
 Earth reserves the right to delay or stop work during such extreme conditions so as not to create unsafe working conditions for its employees and contractors.